 Troubleshooting Common SARDU Issues

-Encountering issues with SARDU?
+Encountering issues?
 Here are some common problems and solutions:

 Alternative Multiboot USB Creator

 If you're interested in other multiboot creation tools, consider YUMI - Your Universal Multiboot USB Installer.
-YUMI is a fully open source tool that supports a wide range of Linux distributions, Windows versions, antivirus utilities, and much more.
+YUMI is a free and fully open source tool that is constantly updated and supports a wide range of Linux distributions, Windows versions, antivirus utilities, and much more.